 1. Decide if you should consolidate or refinance

-If you have just one loan and want more favorable terms, then student loan refinancing is probably what you need.
+If you have just one loan and the possibility of more favorable terms — and won’t need to rely on federal loan protections — then student loan refinancing is likely best.
 The same goes if you have both federal and private student loans, or all private loans, and you want to combine them into one with a lower interest rate.

 3. Choose terms that will help you reach your goals

 Decide what’s most important to you.
-If you’re seriously struggling to make ends meet, you may want to be open to a longer repayment term if that’s the only way you can get lower payments.
-If faster repayment is your top priority, go for a shorter repayment plan.
+If you’re struggling to make ends meet, you may want a longer repayment term if that’s the only way you can get lower payments.
+If faster repayment is your top priority, go for a shorter loan duration.

-4. Know the potential downsides before you sign
+4. Know the details and potential downsides before you sign

-The more you know, the less likely you are to pay extra money unwittingly to pay down your student loan debt.
-And you can enter into loan consolidation with confidence, knowing exactly what you’re agreeing to.
+The more you know about the process, the less likely you are to spend money unnecessarily to pay off your student loan debt.
+You can confidently enter into a successful loan consolidation or refinance without having to rely on — or pay — anyone else.